-A SF of 1.0 means the gears will have a nominal output torque equal to that of their rating.
-Selecting a motor/gear configuration with a SF of less than 1.0 is not advised.
+In other words, the Service Factor provides a relative comparison to how much capacity the gears have in the current configuration.
+An SF of 1.0 means the gears will have a nominal output torque equal to that of their rating.
+Selecting a motor/gear configuration with an SF of less than 1.0 is not advised.
 This means the gears will be undersized when operated at the nominal point.
 This could also indicate that the motor selected is too large.

-At this point, if the selection is not able to meet the required torque, speed, and SF of the application, you’ll need to return to step 2 and select a different gear and motor combination.
+At this point, if the selection cannot meet the required torque, speed, and SF of the application, you’ll need to return to step 2 and select a different gear and motor combination.
 Or conversely, if the motor or gear appear to be oversized, then you can return to step 2 in order to optimize.

-This section allows a user to select how the geared motor will be mounted.
-The flexibility of mounting is one reason that the KEB integral gearmotor solution has been so popular.
+This section allows users to select how the geared motor will be mounted.
+The flexibility of mounting is one reason the KEB integral gearmotor solution has been so popular.
 Users can select a unit with an output shaft.
-Or a shaft mounted unit with a hollow bore.
+Or a shaft-mounted unit with a hollow bore.
 Mounting feet and mounting flanges can also be selected.

-For shaft mount applications, a nice option is a shrink disk mounting.
-KEB’s shrink disc mounting provides a zero backlash connection between the gearbox and machine shaft.
-Assembly and disassembly are very easy.
+For shaft mount applications, a good option is shrink disk mounting.
+KEB’s shrink disc mounting provides a zero-backlash connection between the gearbox and the machine shaft.
+Assembly and disassembly are straightforward.

 To go along with the flexibility-theme, users can select either English or Metric units on the shaft/bores.
 If you don’t see the exact option you want in the configurator, then I suggest contacting a KEB engineer to explore what is possible.
 We are able to offer a lot of customer flange and bore designs if the customer wants.